8. Troubleshooting - Windows

 Open up the bottom cover by unscrewing the bottom screws.

-Disconnect the microUSB cable from the C1-xMP1 and connect the data cable directly on the Mac.
+Disconnect the microUSB cable from the C1-xMP1 as shown below and connect it again.

-Disconnect by gently pulling the microUSB cable and connect it again.
+Disconnect by pulling gently the microUSB cable and connect it again.
+Check the Device Manager or System Report.

-Additionally, you can try to bypass the internal port of the C1-xMP1 and connect it directly from the MIDI board to the PC using a microUSB to USB-A DATA Cable like this
+You can try to bypass the internal port of the C1-xMP1 and connect it directly from the MIDI board to the computer using a microUSB to USB-A DATA Cable like this

 Please note that not all microUSB cables are data cables.
 Many are just charging cables and these will not work.
 Ensure you are using a data cable.